 Yamanaka: We figured that if we had this character, if they had this kind of personality and this kind of personal worry, this weapon would go alongside them.
 So now that you ask me that…now you’re making me worried about the fact I didn’t worry too much about it (laughs).

-For Ryuto, since he was presenting himself in front of ordinary people, I was personally content with the idea of giving him a parrying dagger to repeatedly dodge enemy attacks with.
+For Ryuto, since he was putting himself out in front of of ordinary people, I was personally content with the idea of giving him a parrying dagger to repeatedly dodge enemy attacks with.
 Kobato’s weapon expresses his anger, or perhaps you could say it’s an allegory…so his anger is expressed like an iron ball.
 If you’re hit by it, it’s not something meant to cut through you, it’s not a long object like a club, and since he’s going to be releasing stress by raising a heavy object and hitting things from above, an iron ball is a natural fit.
 Niko had conscious awareness of “Niko” being good at hula hooping, so it needed to be something that spun around like that, and the corresponding weapon would be a huge chakram.
 It didn’t particularly have a deep meaning beyond “it needs to be this way.”

 If I had to say one thing was particularly forced, for 2, it’d be the protagonist.
 It’s a bit of a cliché, but it’s said that soldiers like using guns because it doesn’t make them personally feel like they’re killing someone.
 However, for this game, there was a possibility of actually killing someone, so I wanted them to use a shorter weapon that gave off the sense of killing someone with their own hands, and I changed it from twin pistols to knives.
 I thought it’d be good to make it a weapon that everyone would have a real possibility of using.